Agentic AI

 Here’s an example of AI in the role of a business analyst.
 A GenAI model might summarize a stack of sales reports.
 An Agentic AI, however, could be given the goal: “Optimize our marketing spend for Q4.”

-The Agentic system would then autonomously:
+With this goal, the Agentic system would then autonomously:

 • Step 1 (Perceive): Connect to the company’s CRM, ad platform, and financial system APIs to pull real-time data.